 Increase the Value of Our Spectrum.
-We hold approximately 60% of the private radio band at 900 MHz.
-While we intend to provide our Dispatch Plus product on narrowband technologies over the shorter term, we anticipate demands for high speed data and video services, even in the case of PTT users, should provide an impetus for change over the longer term.
-We believe our past successes, combined with our anticipated market position as a leading private dispatch carrier has provided us opportunity to request that FCC repurpose a portion of our spectrum.
-On November 17, 2014, we and the Enterprise Wireless Alliance submitted a joint Petition for Rulemaking to the FCC to propose realignment of a portion of the 900MHz spectrum from narrowband to broadband.
-Further, we believe this strategy can significantly increase the value of our spectrum, possibly leading to 3x3 MHz broadband opportunities.
-However, we expect FCC consideration of such repurposing of the spectrum to take a significant amount of time, and there is no assurance that the FCC will approve the repurposing of the spectrum.
+We hold, on average, approximately 60% of the private radio band at 900 MHz in the top 20 metropolitan markets in the United States.
+While we intend to provide our DispatchPlus product on narrowband technologies over the shorter term, we anticipate demands for high speed data and video services, even in the case of PTT users, should provide an impetus for change over the longer term.
+We believe our past successes, combined with our anticipated market position as a leading private dispatch carrier, provides us with the opportunity to request that the FCC repurpose a portion of our spectrum.
+We believe this strategy can significantly increase the value of our spectrum, possibly leading to 3x3 MHz broadband opportunities.
+In furtherance of this strategy, we and the Enterprise Wireless Alliance submitted a Joint Petition for Rulemaking to the FCC to propose realignment of a portion of the 900MHz spectrum from narrowband to broadband.
+In response to this filing, the FCC issued a public notice requesting public comments from interested third parties and asked a number of questions about our Joint Petition for Rulemaking.
+A number of interested third parties, including several incumbent operators, filed comments with the FCC expressing their views, including both support and concern, and asking a number of technical questions about our Joint Petition for Rulemaking.
+After these public comments were filed, we scheduled and participated in an ex-parte meeting with the FCC to discuss our responses to the questions raised by the FCC and by third parties through the public comment process, and in May 2015, we and the Enterprise Wireless Alliance filed proposed rules with the FCC related to our Joint Petition for Rulemaking.
+The proposed rules outline our recommended procedural and technical operating parameters, including field strength limits, and processes related to the administration and sequence of the proposed realignment of the 900 MHz band.
+Although we believe our Joint Petition for Rulemaking is proceeding through the FCC process as we anticipated, we expect FCC consideration of our request to repurpose a portion of the 900 MHz spectrum from narrowband to broadband will take a significant amount of time, and there is no assurance that the FCC will approve our request.
 Furthermore, any FCC approval or repurposing may be subject to legal objections from other licensees and users of the 900 MHz spectrum.
 As a result, there is no assurance that we will ultimately be successful in obtaining the necessary approvals required to repurpose a portion of the 900 MHz spectrum from narrowband to broadband.
+In addition, the FCC may impose a number of requirements or restrictions on our business as a condition of its potential approval of our realignment request, which may include requiring us to acquire additional spectrum, to provide comparable facilities to incumbent licensees and pay the cost of their realignment and to utilize an emission mask with advanced filtering capability specifically designed to protect licensees in adjacent bands, all of which would be reflected in the total cost of implementing our realignment request.